 We have been blessed with a magnificent day, the sun shining brightly and the trail back to Gorak Shep and onto Lobuche is soon quiet, only Yaks and porters dot the trail and the sun sets through the clouds as we weave our back to the aptly named Oxygen Resort in Lobuche.

-A bit of Base Camp joy, Alex Hillary and Phoebe Anderson celebrate their arrival.
+A bit of Base Camp joy, Alex Hillary and Phoebe Anderson celebrate their ascent.